 I enjoyed almost everything I tried, which I was quite surprised about considering I was a fish out of water here.
 Even the Shrikhand was something I could appreciate was well made, even though it was not my cup of tea.
 I managed to eat everything and felt incredibly full when done.
 We certainly both felt like we had a great meal and we both acknowledged that we had gotten a good deal on the food.
 This combined with the fast service, there really wasn’t anything to fault.

-I decided to have desert, in the spirit of trying as much as I could in a new place.
-So went for the Rasamalai.
+I decided to have dessert, in the spirit of trying as much as I could in a new place.
+So I went for the Rasamalai.
 A milk based sweet garnished with nuts, which came to a respectable £2.60.
 Again, very nice, well presented and not too big.
 I really don’t need to order a massive (and by default expensive) dessert after a meal.
 I simply want something sweet after the savoury.
 Which this executed perfectly.

 We both had a hot drink after.
-I had a chai coffee and my friend had a lemon tea.
+I had chai coffee and my friend had lemon tea.
 Again, something which was brought out quickly, was well presented and was full of flavour.
 The staff at Diwana seem to have the routine of this establishment down perfectly.
 If you really wanted too you could have all three courses and a coffee within an hour and be out.
 Yet at the same time you never felt like you were rushed.
 Which was incredible considering how busy the place was.
 Bravo guys!

 When we left we were given some chocolates and a very reasonable bill.

 Even though this is not really my kind of place, I really learned a lot today and I am glad I tried it.
 I think a lot of places could learn a thing or two from this place.
-Other than a small table and chair for me to sit on, I really couldnt find anything to fault.
+Other than a small table and chair for me to sit on, I really couldn’t find anything to fault.

 The service was fast, yet you didn’t feel rushed.
 They were cheap, yet you got a good meal.
 The food was all quality and not a single thing disappointed me, even though this is not the kind of food I generally go for.